Homotopy Path Algebras: Homotopy Path Algebras

+We now justify the name ``homotopy path algebra'' by showing that the paths identified by the ideal $I_S$ are in fact homotopic in $X_A$.
+By construction, the underlying graph of the quiver $Q$ embeds into $X_A$ as a subspace.
+Any path in the quiver, viewed as a continuous map $p:[0,1]\rightarrow Q$, becomes a path in $X_A$.

-\begin{remark} The CW structure of $X_A$ is, in fact, quite redundant and can be reduced to one such that $\Gamma_Q=(X_A)_1$.
+\begin{remark} In general, $Q$ is only a subspace of the 1-skeleton of $X_A$.
+However, the CW structure of $X_A$ can sometimes be reduced to a minimal one whose 1-skeleton is $Q$.
 This can be done using a Morse matching as discussed in \S\ref{sec: Morse}). \end{remark}